Drainage density: Effect of vegetation on drainage density

 The presence of vegetation in a drainage basin has multiple effects on the drainage density.
 Vegetation prevents landslides in the source area of a basin that would result in channel formation as well as decrease the range of drainage density values regardless of soil composition.

 Vegetation stabilizes the unstable source area in basin and prevents channel initiation.
-Plants stabilize the hillslope that they grow in, which results in physical erosion processes such as rainsplash, dry ravel, or freezing and thawing processes.
+Plants stabilize the hillslope that they grow in, which results in physical erosion processes such as rain splash, dry ravel, or freezing and thawing processes.
 While there is significant variation between species, plant roots grow in underground networks that holds the soil in place.
 Because the soil is held in place, it is less prone to erosion from those physical methods.
 Hillslope diffusion was found to decrease exponentially with vegetation cover.
-By stabilizing the hillslope in the source area of the basins, channel initiation, channel initiation is less likely.
+By stabilizing the hillslope in the source area of the basins, channel initiation is less likely.
 The erosional processes that may lead to channel initiation are prevented.
 The increased soil strength also protects against surface runoff erosion, which hinders channel evolution once it has begun.

-At the basin scale, there are fewer channels in the basin and the drainage density is lower than an unvegetated system.
-The effect of the vegetation on decreasing the drainage density is not unbounded though.
+At the basin scale, there are fewer channels in the basin, and the drainage density is lower than an unvegetated system.
+However, the effect of the vegetation on decreasing the drainage density is not unbounded.
 At high vegetative coverage, the effect of increasing the coverage diminishes.
 This effect imposes an upper limit to the total reduction in drainage density that vegetation can result in.

 Vegetation also narrows the range of drainage density values for basins of various soil composition.
 Unvegetated basins can have a large range in drainage densities, from low to high.
 Drainage density is related to the ease at which channels can form.
-According to Montgomery and Dietrich’s equation, drainage density is a function of vertical hydraulic conductivity.
-Coarse-grained sediment like sand would have a higher hydraulic conductivity and are predicted by the equation to form a relatively higher drainage density system than a system formed by finer silt with a lower hydraulic conductivity.
+According to Montgomery and Dietrich's equation, drainage density is a function of vertical hydraulic conductivity.
+Coarse-grained sediments like sand would have a higher hydraulic conductivity and are predicted by the equation to form a relatively higher-drainage-density system than a system formed by finer silt with a lower hydraulic conductivity.

-Forest fires play an indirect role in a basin’s drainage density.
+Forest fires play an indirect role in a basin's drainage density.
 Forest fires, both natural and unnatural, destroy some or all of the existing vegetation, which removes the stability that the plants and their roots provide.
-Newly destabilized hillslope in the basin is then susceptible to channel formation processes, and drainage density of the basin may increase until the vegetation grows back to the previous state.
+Newly destabilized hillslopes in the basin are then susceptible to channel formation processes, and the drainage density of the basin may increase until the vegetation grows back to the previous state.
 The type of plants and the associated depth and density of the plant roots determine how strongly the soil is held in place as well as the intensity of the forest fire in killing and removing the vegetation.
-Computer simulation experiments have validated that drainage density will be higher in regions that have more frequent forest fires.
+Computer simulations have validated that drainage density will be higher in regions that have more frequent forest fires.